San Carlos Seminary: History

 San Carlos Seminary was the first diocesan seminary established in the Philippines.
-In 1562, the Council of Trent decreed that every bishop should establish in his diocese a center of clerical education which would serve as a seedbed of the diocesan clergy.
+In 1562, the Council of Trent decreed that every bishop must establish a center of clerical education and training for his diocese.

-In 1581, Domingo Salazar, OP, the first Bishop of Manila decreed the establishment of a seminary to prepare native men for the priesthood and ecclesiastical dignities.
-Despite several attempts, his dream crystallized only after a century and a quarter had passed; both Church and the State did what the poverty of the colony and other adverse circumstances would allow as a provisional solution.
-Colleges where ecclesiastical and religious native vocations might be fostered were founded, from the beginnings of the 17th century onwards: the Jesuits' Colegio de San José (1601), Colegio de Santo Tomás (1611) of the Dominicans, Colegio de San Juan de Letrán and Colegio de San Pedro y San Pablo (1632).
-Although these schools fostered training for future priests, a diocesan seminary was still needed.
+In 1581, Domingo de Salazar, OP, the first Bishop of Manila, decreed the establishment of a seminary to prepare native men for the priesthood and ecclesiastical dignities.
+Despite several attempts, his dream crystallized 125 years later as both Church and State did what the poverty of the colony and other adverse circumstances would afford.
+Several colleges where ecclesiastical and religious native vocations might be fostered were founded in the early 17th century: the Jesuits' Colegio de San José (1601), Colegio de Santo Tomás (1611) of the Dominicans, Colegio de San Juan de Letrán and Colegio de San Pedro y San Pablo (1632).
+Although these various schools trained future priests, a unified diocesan seminary was lacking.